nelinory/WMC7-DishNetwork-Guide/README.md

 <p align="right"><a href="https://github.com/nelinory/WMC7-DishNetwork-Guide#toc">Back to toc</a></p>

 ### Installation
->  **Attention:** <br/> Do not install the Hauppauge cards yet !
+>  **Attention:** <br/> Do not physically install the Hauppauge cards yet !
-1. Perform a clean Windows 7 Home Edition Service Pack 1 install
+1. Perform a clean Windows 7 Home Premium with Service Pack 1 installation
 2. Install all drivers for all devices including the video card
 3. Perform full Windows Update until no new updates are found.
+This will require multiple restarts. **Note:** I did skip all optional updates
+- Install April 2015 "Servicing Stack": https://www.microsoft.com/en-us/download/details.aspx?id=46817
+- Install Windows 7 SP1 Convenience Rollup: https://www.catalog.update.microsoft.com/Search.aspx?q=KB3125574
+- If Windows Update throws any errors while checking for updates or is being very slow in detecting new updates then install: http://download.windowsupdate.com/d/msdownload/update/software/updt/2016/09/windows6.1-kb3172605-x64_2bb9bc55f347eee34b1454b50c436eb6fd9301fc.msu
+- Install .NET framework v4 (needed for the EPG123 guide application): https://www.microsoft.com/en-us/download/details.aspx?id=17851
+- Perform full Windows Update until no new updates are found.
 This will require multiple restarts.
-4. Disable **Windows Update Service**, my reasons for it - dedicated dvr, not used as desktop, behind firewall do not want surprise patches that make it unstable (or reminders to upgrade to Windows 10).
+>  **Note:** <br/> If after a restart you get the alert screen saying "Your Windows 7 PC is out of support" just click "Don't remind me again" link at botton left and it will go away.

+4. Install Microsoft Silverlight (needed for "NetflixMCE"): http://go.microsoft.com/fwlink/?LinkID=229321

 >  **Note:** <br/> The order of steps 5/6/7/8 is very important.
 If you install Hauppauge Colossus 01414 PCI first and then Hauppauge WinTV-quadHD PCI it will mess up the Hauppauge Colossus 01414 PCI ability to switch channels on Dish Network receiver thru the IrBlaster.

-5. Shutdown computer and install Hauppauge WinTV-quadHD PCI card, then power up - Windows 7 will not be able to find drivers for it.
+5. Shutdown computer and install Hauppauge WinTV-quadHD PCI card, **connect the antenna cable** then power up - Windows 7 will not be able to find drivers for it.
 If you look in your device manager, you'll see the card is unrecognized.
 6. Install Hauppauge WinTV-quadHD PCI drivers from the link [above](#drivers-used).
 Ensure you see the correct card listed under "Device Manager/Sound, video and game controllers".
 There should be two entries:
 ```
 - Hauppauge WinTV-quadHD (Model 1651xx-1, Dual ATSC/QAM, IR)